What Size Dumpster Do I Need?

 HeavyConcrete, brick, dirt mixed with other debris1,80010 yards only

-About our methodology: Volume estimates are derived from industry data compiled by the National Association of Home Builders[1] and waste management industry standards.
-Debris densities follow EPA guidelines for construction and demolition materials[2].
-The 15% safety buffer reflects common contractor practice recommended by waste industry professionals[3].
+About our methodology: Volume estimates come from industry data compiled by the National Association of Home Builders and waste management industry standards.
+Debris densities follow EPA guidelines for construction and demolition materials.
+The 15% safety buffer reflects common contractor practice recommended by waste industry professionals (SWANA).

 Important Considerations

-When to size up: If you're unsure about scope or have an older building, choose a larger dumpster.
+When to size up: Unsure about scope or working on an older building?
+Go with a larger dumpster.
 It often costs less than overage fees or a second rental.

 Prohibited items: Hazardous materials (paint, chemicals, batteries), appliances with refrigerants, tires, electronics, and medical waste.
 Check with your provider for their specific list.

-Permits & placement: Dumpsters on public streets typically require permits.
-For delivery, ensure a flat, hard surface with 60 feet of overhead clearance and 50 feet of straight approach for the truck.
+Permits and placement: Dumpsters on public streets typically require permits.
+For delivery, you'll need a flat, hard surface with 60 feet of overhead clearance and 50 feet of straight approach for the truck.

 Loading tips: Break down large items, load heavy items first, and distribute weight evenly.
-Don't stack above the fill line—overloaded dumpsters may be refused or charged extra.
+Don't stack above the fill line.
+Overloaded dumpsters may be refused or charged extra.
+We recommend placing a tarp or old plywood sheet in the bottom of the dumpster to prevent small debris from falling through gaps during pickup.
+Follow OSHA construction safety guidelines when handling demolition debris on job sites.

 Seasonal Considerations

-Peak season (April–September): Spring and summer are the busiest times for dumpster rentals as homeowners tackle cleanouts, renovations, and roofing projects.
-Book 1-2 weeks ahead during these months to ensure availability.
-Prices may be 10-15% higher due to demand.
+Peak season (April through September): Spring and summer are the busiest months for dumpster rentals.
+Homeowners tackle cleanouts, renovations, and roofing projects all at once.
+Book 1-2 weeks ahead to ensure availability; prices may run 10-15% higher due to demand.
+We'd strongly recommend scheduling your rental for a weekday if possible, since weekend demand drives prices up even further.

-Off-peak season (October–March): Fall and winter typically offer better availability and potentially lower prices.
-However, cold weather can limit certain projects (roofing, exterior work).
-Some providers offer off-season discounts of 5-10%.
+Off-peak season (October through March): Fall and winter typically offer better availability and potentially lower prices.
+Cold weather can limit certain projects (roofing, exterior work), but some providers offer off-season discounts of 5-10%.

-Holiday periods: Avoid scheduling delivery/pickup around major holidays (Memorial Day, July 4th, Labor Day, Thanksgiving, Christmas) when haulers may have limited hours or be closed.
+Holiday periods: Avoid scheduling delivery or pickup around major holidays (Memorial Day, July 4th, Labor Day, Thanksgiving, Christmas).
+Haulers may have limited hours or be closed entirely.

-Weather factors: Wet weather adds weight to debris (especially drywall, insulation, and yard waste), potentially pushing you over weight limits.
-Snow and ice can delay delivery and pickup.
-Plan for extra rental days during winter months.
+Weather factors: Wet weather adds weight to debris, especially drywall, insulation, and yard waste.
+That extra moisture can push you over weight limits.
+Snow and ice can also delay delivery and pickup, so plan for extra rental days during winter months.

 Frequently Asked Questions